deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 Pylearn2 is a normal (non-distributed) framework that includes everything necessary to conduct experiments with multilayer Perceptrons, [restricted Boltzmann machines](../restrictedboltzmannmachine.html), Stacked Denoising Autoencoders and [Convolutional nets](../convolutionalnets.html).
 We recommend it for precisely those use cases.

-Numerous open-source deep-libraries have been built on top of Theano, including Keras and Lasagne.
+Numerous open-source deep-libraries have been built on top of Theano, including [Keras](https://github.com/fchollet/keras),  [Lasagne](https://lasagne.readthedocs.org/en/latest/) and [Blocks](https://github.com/mila-udem/blocks).
 These libs attempt to layer an easier to use API on top of Theano's occasionally non-intuitive interface.

 In contrast, Deeplearning4j intends to be the equivalent of Scikit-learn in the deep-learning space.
 It aims to automate as many knobs as possible in a scalable fashion on parallel GPUs or CPUs, integrating as needed with Hadoop and [Spark](../spark.html).